 In sum, different seed sources from further south or downslope could be a climate-smart choice.
-Variation is key.
-As always, forestry professionals are available to discuss these kinds of questions.
+And, as always, forestry professionals are available to discuss these kinds of questions.
 They can also recommend species to plant that are appropriate for your soils, elevation, topography, and projected climate conditions.